MYK077/Python-Electron-Desktop/README.md

 ## To package the application

 I have already provided the packaged python executables file using py-installer.
+However to package activate the virtual env and run **pyinstaller api.py**.
 To package the application use **electron-packager .** in terminal.
 In case the electron-packager does not work please install it globally using **npm install electron-packager -g**

+## Automation Testing

+To run the the testing file run the command **npm run test**.
+I have given a time out of 10000ms before app launches first time.
+If time exceeds please rerun the test file again or increase the time.